jh3nd3rs0n/jargyle/README.md

 `jargyle-distribution`: Maven module for creating the binary distribution

-`jargyle-integration-test`: Maven module for integration testing between the SOCKS client API and the SOCKS server API.

 `jargyle-internal`: Maven module for the internal API used by all modules

-`jargyle-performance-test`: Maven module for performance testing of the SOCKS server API.

 `jargyle-protocolbase`: Maven module for the foundational API for the SOCKS client API and the SOCKS server API

 `jargyle-report-aggregate`: Maven module for generating the aggregated test coverage reports

 `jargyle-server`: Maven module for the SOCKS server API

-`jargyle-test-help`: Maven module for the test help API.
-This module is used internally to help with testing.

 `src/site`: Contains files used to generate `docs/`

+`test-echo`: Maven module for the API of clients and servers that send/receive data and receive/send back the same data.
+It is used for testing between the SOCKS client API and the SOCKS server API.

+`test-echo-server-performance`: Maven module for the API for performance testing of servers that receive data and send back the same data.
+It is used for performance testing of the SOCKS server API.

+`test-help`: Maven module for the API for help with testing

+`test-netty-example-socksproxy`: Maven module for the modified version of the Netty example SOCKS proxy.
+It is used for testing.

 `.gitignore`: List of directories and files for Git to ignore such as Eclipse and IntelliJ IDEA project directories and files